-- 1. Repeat steps 1-4 above. - 2.
-Press ▼ to highlight DHCP and press ◀/▶ to select Off.

-- Contact your ITS administrator for information on the Projector IP Address, Subnet Mask, Default Gateway, and DNS Server settings. - Press ▼ to select the item you want to modify and press MODE/ENTER on the projector or ENTER on the remote control. - 5.
-Press $\blacktriangleleft/\triangleright$ to move the cursor and the press $\blacktriangle/\blacktriangledown$ to enter the value. - To save the settings, press MODE/ENTER on the projector or ENTER on the remote control.
-If you do not want to save the settings, press MENU/EXIT on the projector or Menu on the remote control. - Press ▼ to highlight Apply and press MODE/ENTER on the projector or ENTER on the remote control. - If the RJ45 cables are not properly connected, the Projector IP Address, Subnet Mask, Default Gateway, and DNS Server settings will display 0.0.0.0.
+- 1. Repeat steps 1-3 above. - 2.
+Press \vee to highlight DHCP and press $\langle \rangle$ to select Off. - Contact your ITS administrator for information on the Projector IP Address, Subnet Mask, Default Gateway, and DNS Server settings. - 5.
+Press $\langle \rangle$ to move the cursor and the press $\langle \rangle$ to enter the value. - To save the settings, press MODE/ENTER on the projector or Enter on the remote control.
+If you do not want to save the settings, press MENU/EXIT on the projector or Menu on the remote control. - Press ✓ to highlight Apply and press MODE/ENTER on the projector or Enter on the remote control. - If the RJ45 cables are not properly connected, the Projector IP Address, Subnet Mask, Default Gateway, and DNS Server settings will display 0.0.0.0.
 Make sure the cables are properly connected and perform the procedures above again. - If you wish to connect to the projector in its standby mode, be sure you have selected RJ45 and obtained the Projector IP Address, Subnet Mask, Default Gateway, and DNS Server information when the projector is on.

-Controlling the projector through a web browser (e-ControlTM)
+Controlling the projector through a web browser